The Racket (1928 film): Plot

 Chicago Police Department officer James "Mac" McQuigg tries to keep the peace in Chicago during the Prohibition gang wars but is hampered by massive corruption.
-After a shootout McQuigg manages to arrest mob boss Nick Scarsi's henchman Spike Corcoran, the political boss "The Old Man" arranges to have all charges dropped.
-After a birthday party for Nick Scarsi's younger brother Joe Scarsi ends in a shootout in which Nick Scarsi kills Corcoran, McQuigg arrests Nick Scarsi for murder but is forced to release him after being unable to find the murder weapon.
+After a shootout between two gangs led by mob bosses Nick Scarsi and Spike Corcoran, McQuigg manages to arrest Scarsi's henchman Chick.
+Scarsi, upon hearing the news, contacts "The Old Man" in the Chicago Mayor's office, and Chick is released the same day with all charges dropped.
+Later that evening, a birthday party for Scarsi's younger brother Joe ends in an ambush in which Nick kills Spike.
+McQuigg arrests Nick Scarsi for murder but is forced to release him after being unable to find the murder weapon.

-Although McQuigg vows to bring down Nick Scarsi, he gets transferred to "the sticks" of the 28th precinct.
-After Joe Scarsi is arrested for a hit-and-run accident, McQuigg convinces his girlfriend Helen Hayes to implicate him.
-Nick Scarsi arrives and shoots the witness Patrolman Johnson, and McQuigg arrests him again for murder.
-When Nick Scarsi's attorney arrives with a writ of habeas corpus to free him, McQuigg rips it up and imprisons him as well.
-Hayes falls in love with cub reporter Dave Ames, and tricks Nick Scarsi into confessing to keep him from killing Ames.
-With Nick Scarsi implicated in a crime, "The Old Man" and District Attorney Welch's political machine turn on Nick Scarsi in order to remain in power at the upcoming municipal election.
+Although McQuigg vows to bring down Scarsi, the latter uses his connections to get him transferred to "the sticks" of the 28th precinct; Mac soon learns that Scarsi intends to do away with him after the upcoming mayoral election.
+After Joe is arrested and brought to his station for a hit-and-run accident, McQuigg convinces his girlfriend Helen Hayes to implicate him.
+Enraged at his attempts to free Joe being ignored, Nick Scarsi arrives and shoots the witness Patrolman Johnson, and McQuigg arrests him again for murder; Scarsi's attorney arrives with a writ of habeas corpus to free him, and McQuigg rips it up and imprisons him as well.
+Meanwhile, Hayes has fallen in love with cub reporter Dave Ames, who has witnessed both of Nick's murders and has agreed to identify him at trial.
+Using Ames to rile Scarsi up, Hayes tricks him into confessing to shooting Johnson in front of District Attorney Welch.
+With evidence mounting against Scarsi, "The Old Man" and Welch's political machine turns on him in order to remain in power at the upcoming municipal election.
 They trick him into attempting to escape and trying to shoot McQuigg with an empty gun before killing him themselves.